Skip to main content

 If your child does develop cancer, it's important to know that it's extremely unlikely there is anything you or your child could have done to prevent it.

-Very rarely, a child might inherit gene changes that make them very likely to get a certain kind of cancer.
+Rarely, a child might inherit a gene change from a parent that makes them very likely to get a certain kind of cancer.
 In such cases, doctors may sometimes recommend preventive surgery to remove an organ before cancer has a chance to develop there.
-But again, this is very rare.
+But this is very rare.

 The American Cancer Society medical and editorial content team